hx57/ICON-SDK-Tutorial/Python/INSTALL/README.md

 The `iconsdk` Python package currently requires a Python version >= 3.6.

 At the time of writing this tutorial, you may notice that if you type in your console `sudo apt search python3.6`, you will have no result.
-The same goes for `python3.7` package.
 Indeed, these packages are still in testing in most Linux distributions.
-As this tutorial needs to be as generic as possible, we're going to **compile the latest Python version** from source :
+As this tutorial needs to be as generic as possible, we're going to **compile the latest Python 3.6 version** from source :

-#### 1 ▶ Compile Python 3.7
+#### 1 ▶ Compile Python 3.6

 ```bash
 # Make sure we're updated